Alexis Ren Stuns In Samurai Assassin Halloween Costume & Eats A Lollipop

 “Alexis you are my favorite Nikita and I love you from the bottom of my heart,” declared an Instagram user.

 The model’s decision to dress up as a samurai assassin might not be too surprising for her dedicated followers.
-After all, Alexis was recently spotted in the “South of the Border” music video by Ed Sheeran starring Cardi B. The actress was seen fighting in the video, which might have inspired her to dress up as another strong fighter for Halloween.
+After all, Alexis was recently spotted in the “South of the Border” music video by Ed Sheeran, and featuring Cardi B. The actress was seen fighting in the video, which might have inspired her to dress up as another strong fighter for Halloween.